Monday, June 13, 2022

 FEEDING THE MONSTER: "woke" professors nourish MAGA

 Many of today's colleges feature strident demonstrations of "woke" self-righteousness.
-Holier-than-thou faculty demand speakers be canceled and fellow professors fired should any of them harbor an opinion different from theirs.
-Censorious students often inspire or join in these inquisitions.
-And craven administrators sometimes cave in to this intolerable intolerance.
+Self-appointed inquisitors on the faculty demand that speakers be canceled and fellow professors fired should any harbor an opinion, different from their faith.
+Immature, censorious students inspire and/or join in these inquisitions.
+Then craven, opportunistic or fellow true believing administrators not only fail to squash this intolerance, they frequently cave in to it.

-These days attacks on higher education pay big political dividends, particularly if you're a MAGA politician.
+Remember, attacks on higher education can pay big political dividends, particularly if you're a MAGA politician.
 The Pew Foundation found that two-thirds of today's Republicans already have only “some” or “little” confidence in colleges as institutions.
 Indeed a lot of them have come to believe that higher education is little more than “woke” indoctrination.
-Today's"woke" shenanigans simply feed this monster.
+And today's"woke" shenanigans inject this political monster with growth hormones.

-Republican led defunding has already been devastating the aspirations of lower income kids who want to go to college.
-It's getting less and less affordable.
-In 1958 I, for one, was able to go to college because government funding covered, on average, 75% of public higher ed costs.
-Now, after more than 60 years of paring down, average public funding is 25%. .
+Republican-led defunding has already devastated the aspirations of lower income kids who want to go to college.
+Higher education is getting less and less affordable.
+For example, in 1958 I was only able to afford college because government funding covered, on average, 75% of public higher ed costs.
+Now, after 60 years of paring down, average public funding of comes to 25%.

-We can thank Ronald Reagan for modeling this tactic and demonstrating it really pays off in votes.
-As Governor of California, Reagan ended free higher ed tuition for California residents; annually demanded 20% across the board cuts in higher education funding; repeatedly slashed college construction funds for state campuses, and imperiously declared that the state “should not subsidize intellectual curiosity.”
+We can thank Ronald Reagan for modeling this tactic.
+As Governor of California, Reagan ended free higher ed tuition for California residents; demanded 20% across the board cuts in higher education funding; repeatedly slashed college construction funds for state campuses, and imperiously declared that the state “should not subsidize intellectual curiosity.”
 (Something largely absent in Reagan himself.)

-And, while he was at it, Reagan, and Republican legislators, slashed funding for California’s basic education.
+While he was at it, Reagan, and Republican legislators also slashed funding for California’s basic education.
 These cuts ultimately resulted in overcrowded classrooms, deteriorating schools, more poorly paid teachers and, of course, increased local taxes.
 Nevertheless, Gov. Reagan was reelected despite the fact that California's public education system has never fully recovered from his despoliation.

 When he was governor.
 Reagan took particularly advantage of the anti-Vietnam war movement by vitriolicaly denouncing student peace protests.
-Whenever these students demanded an end to this ill-conceived adventure, much less had the audacity to protest the possibility of being dragooned into it, Reagan was scathing in his criticism.
-He called them: “brats,” “freaks,” and “cowardly fascists.’
-(Reagan, himself, spent his war, WW 2, safe in Hollywood making Army propaganda films.)
+Whenever these students demanded an end to this ill-conceived adventure, Reagan was scathing in his criticism.
+He called the anti-war activists “brats,” “freaks,” and “cowardly fascists.’
+(Reagan, himself, spent WW 2 safe and sound in Hollywood making Army propaganda films.)

-Sure, the Republican campaign against public education exploits America's historic distrust of learning and the learned.
-But the current extremism of the most strident “woke” creates an unprecedented opportunity for right wing politicians to enact more censorious legislation, foster know-nothing parent's distrust of their kid's teachers, further cut financial support for “government schools, and so forth.”
-For some of these politicos the final goal — besides being reelected, of course — must be total privatization of public education.
-After all, in 2022 government funding for K-12 schooling alone tops half a trillion dollars.
-And what self-respecting champion of free enterprise wouldn’t want to bulldoze that enormous mountain of cash every year into the private sector?
+The Republican campaign against public education that Reagan prototyped exploits America's historic distrust of learning and the learned.
+But the current extremism of the strident “woke” crowd creates an unprecedented opportunity for right wing politicians to enact more censorious legislation, foster know-nothing parent's distrust of their kid's teachers, further cut financial support for “government schools, and so forth.”

-“Woke” extremists doubtless see themselves as righteous campaigners for all that’s holy.
+“Woke” extremists doubtless see themselves as righteous crusaders for all that’s holy.
 Knights errant in a irreproachable crusade for justice.
-And there's no question that many of the injustices they seek to cure are real.
-But Trump style demagogues are hoping and praying that these zealots just keep on overdoing what they’re overdoing.
-The opportunities this creates for these right wind rabble rousers are priceless.
+There's no question that some of the injustices they seek to cure are real.
+But Trump style demagogues are hoping and praying that these zealots just keep on doing what they’re doing.
+The opportunities this creates for them are priceless.